Genomics, Evolution and Bioinformatics

 Gile is an evolutionary microbiologist who studies single-celled eukaryotes (protists) and symbiosis.

-Dean of natural sciences and professor in the School of Life Sciences and associate dean for strategic partnerships in The College of Liberal Arts and Sciences Kusumi's research focuses on vertebrate genomics.
+Dean of natural sciences and professor in the School of Life Sciences in The College of Liberal Arts and Sciences Kusumi's research focuses on vertebrate genomics.

 Lake is a cellular and molecular immunologist who is working on biologic inhibitors of tumor cell metastasis.
 He is also developing a new test for Valley Fever that provides a diagnosis for patients with acute disease.